Post Summary: What To Expect at Burgdorf Hot Springs (Updated Fall 2021)

 On the inside, it feels like your best friend’s ski cabin.

-Puzzles strewn across the table, towels drying by the fire, and a piano with books for entertainment make it feel like it’s somehow always been in your memory.
+Puzzles are strewn across the table, towels drying by the fire, and a piano with books for entertainment make it feel like it’s somehow always been in your memory.

 Light snacks and local goodies are available for purchase.
 While your food is being prepared, wander around reading the many resources about Burgdorf’s history, Idaho backcountry handbooks, and other interesting finds hidden on the lobby shelves.